marcelm/cutadapt/doc/guide.rst

 (the quotation marks are necessary).

-To determine the number of allowed errors, the maximum error rate is multiplied by the length of the match (and then rounded off).
+To determine the number of allowed errors, the maximum error rate is multiplied by the length of the match and then rounded off.
 What does that mean?
 Assume you have a long adapter ``LONGADAPTER`` and it appears in full somewhere within the read.
 The length of the match is 11 characters since the full adapter